CookieVersion2nd/Portfolio/Button-Simulator/README.md

 buttonModel:SetAttribute("RewardType", rewardType)
 ```

-[screenshot of the config table / module where button probabilities and types are defined]

 This is the system I'd point to first if you're evaluating whether I can build something you can keep adjusting after handoff — not just something that works once and is done.